loopnaz/loopnaz/content/communion.md

 In other words, you don’t have to be a [member][membership] of our local church or the Church of the Nazarene.
 And if you’ve not yet been baptized, then we’d further like to invite you to [connect with us][contact] so we can prepare for that sacrament together too.

-_Please note that out of respect for those with or overcoming addictions, food allergies, or dietary restrictions, at LoopNaz we offer only non-alcoholic juice and we bake bread fresh each week so that it is gluten free, nut free, nightshade free, and vegan._
+_Please note that out of respect for those with or overcoming addictions, food allergies, or dietary restrictions, at LoopNaz we offer only non-alcoholic juice and we bake bread fresh each week so that it is dairy free, egg free, gluten free, nightshade free, nut free and vegan._

 ## Communion Bread Recipe